Not a Member?

 Glucagon-like peptide-1 receptor agonist; enhances glucose-dependent insulin secretion by the pancreatic β-cell, suppresses inappropriately elevated glucagon secretion, and slows gastric emptying.

 Absorption: Tmax=2 weeks (initial peak), 6-7 weeks (second peak).
 Distribution: Vd=28.3L.
 Elimination: Kidney.

 Assess for previous hypersensitivity reactions, MEN 2, personal or family history of MTC, history of pancreatitis, type of DM, diabetic ketoacidosis, renal impairment, severe GI disease, pregnancy/nursing status, and possible drug interactions.
 Assess glucose and HbA1c levels.

 Monitor for signs/symptoms of thyroid tumor, pancreatitis, elevated serum calcitonin levels, hypoglycemia, GI events, immunogenicity, hypersensitivity reactions, and other adverse reactions.
 Monitor renal function, blood glucose levels, and HbA1c levels.
 Monitor INR more frequently after initiation of therapy in patients receiving warfarin.

 Administration: SQ route.
 Administer with or without meals.
 Inject in the abdomen, thigh, or upper arm region; use a different inj site each week when injecting in the same region.
-Administer immediately after powder is suspended in diluent and transferred to syringe.
+Administer immediately after powder is suspended in diluent.
 Refer to PI for further administration instructions.
 Storage: 2-8°C (36-46°F).
 May store at room temperature not to exceed 25°C (77°F) for ≤4 weeks.
 Do not freeze; do not use if product has been frozen.
 Protect from light.